 I once carried a cat urine laden backpack through four consecutive hours of class.
-It wasn’t until my last class of the day, which happened to be genetics, which happened to be in a rather small, hot, stuffy room that I realized that the recurring whiffs of cat pee I had been smelling all day were indeed coming from me.
+It wasn’t until my last class of the day, which happened to be genetics, in a rather small, hot, stuffy room that I realized that the recurring whiffs of cat pee I had been smelling were indeed coming from me.
 All day I had been convincing myself I was crazy, there was no cat urine.
 But the truth was, I was carrying the cat pee.
 Luckily for myself and those around me, I had several years of experience working at a pet store where sometimes close to a dozen cats could be found wandering the aisles.
 There I had learned a few tricks and so was able to remedy the situation.
 Nowadays, armed not only with pet store experience, but also with the enlightenment that comes from owning and cleaning up after two cats of my own, I feel it’s my duty to pass on my knowledge so that all might learn the art of a pee free existence.

 Getting Rid of Cat Urine